demyanovs/php-highlight/README.md

 - [x] copy button
 - [x] overwrite theme in code block
 - [ ] overwrite line numbers and action panel settings in code block
+- [ ] action panel: open code in a new window
+- [ ] action panel: about